Strategic Brand Foundation Case Study | Security Specialists New Zealand

 Strategic Insight #1:

-“Without brand clarity, marketing defaults to what advertisers sell you, not what your customers need to hear.”
+“Without precise positioning, marketing defaults to what advertisers sell you, not what your customers need to hear.”

 Strategic Application: Founders must secure their own positioning before buying marketing.